lore-org/lore-game/README.md

 ## Adding Dependencies

 When adding a dependency, first make sure it has CMake support, or there is another repository which adds cmake support.
+Otherwise you may add custom configuration, compilation, and installation commands via the FetchContent interface.

-If it does not, please follow the guide for [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake#readme)
+For more information, please follow the guide for [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake#readme)

 It is recommended to add `CPM_SOURCE_CACHE` to the systems PATH in order to cache dependency sources.